 Next, grab a cotton round and some rubbing alcohol and clean the pitchers well.
 This will clean off any dust created from sanding or also remove any dirt, grime, or oils from your hands.

 Even though the spray paint I was using had primer in it, I decided to also use a flat white primer first.
 This just helped with coverage so I didn’t have to do as many coats of the white spray paint.
 The photo above shows the pitcher after 2 coats of primer.
 You can very slightly see the old design in the background.

 Curious if and when you need primer before painting?
 Check out this guide here.

 After the 2 coats of primer, I moved right on to spraying the farmhouse pitcher with this white spray paint.
 I chose a high gloss spray paint so that the finished product would look more realistic….because a white farmhouse pitcher usually has some shine to it!

 4. Decorate with your white farmhouse pitcher.

-Now you can literally take your finished pitcher and decorate to your heart’s content!
+Now you can literally take your finished pitcher and decorate it to your heart’s content!
 I love the extra farmhouse charm they added to my shelves!

 The two pitchers that are sitting together on the 2nd shelf are the ones I painted.
 The other smaller pitcher is one that I purchased new….can’t really even tell the difference, right?!